Navigate global, economic, political, and social challenges

 - Develop communication, leadership, and organization skills and resiliency

-- Pass the federal government’s benchmark foreign language competency exam (ACTFL)
+- Pursue the federal government’s benchmark foreign language competency exam (ACTFL)

-You will have the chance apply what you learn by completing at least two internships, and you will have the opportunity to study abroad.
+You will have the chance to apply what you learn by completing at least two internships and studying abroad.
 As a result of your classroom learning, capstone project, and internship experiences in the U.S. or abroad, you will be positioned to work with national governments and international governmental organizations, or to engage in further graduate study in top-tier programs worldwide.

-One of the goals of this program is to help students develop a comfort level with international travel and participating in cross-cultural experiences.
-Students with international experiences are twice as likely to be employed within six months of graduating because employers are seeking employees who are comfortable traveling and working abroad.
+One of the goals of this program is to help students develop a comfort level with international travel and participate in cross-cultural experiences.
+Students with international experiences are twice as likely to be employed within six months of graduating because employers seek employees who are comfortable traveling and working abroad.